DOGE28/Zerto-Upgrade-Tutorial/README.md

 You will be required to change the password here upon first log in.

-If you have simple access needs, i.e. you only have one or two individuals that need access, you can technically proceed without changing anything.
+If you have simple access needs, i.e. you only have one or two individuals that need access, you can technically proceed with just the initial password change.
 The preconfigured account whose password you changed at the ZVM web page can be sufficient for some organizations.

 However, if you have a team of individuals that frequently access the ZVM, you may want to consider integrating your authentication system.
 This tutorial will provide instructions on how to integrate Active Directory, but you will need to consult the Zerto documentation if you have a different system.